 Newly arrived resident's waiting period

-If you are a recently arrived resident in Australia, you generally won’t have immediate access to social security payments or concession cards.
+If you're a recently arrived resident in Australia, you generally won’t have immediate access to social security payments or concession cards.

 You usually have to wait for the newly arrived resident's waiting period of 104 weeks to pass before you can access most payments and benefits.
 This waiting period doesn’t apply to family assistance payments.